Nafees10/slowtable/readme.md

 ## `tablemaker`

-Takes input array of timetables, and outputs html rendering for them.
+Takes input list of classes, and outputs html rendering for them.

 ---